 Types of Controlled Substances in Alabama

 Alabama law divides controlled substances into five “schedules.”
-The Alabama legislature divided the substance into schedules by their potential for abuse, whether they have an accepted medical use, and the capacity for dependency.
+The Alabama legislature divided the substances into schedules based on their potential for abuse, whether they have an accepted medical use, and the capacity for dependency.

 Schedule I are narcotics the Alabama legislature felt have a high potential for abuse and no accepted medical use.
 This list includes marijuana, mescaline, peyote, LSD, heroin and other substances.

-Schedule II are drugs that have a high potential for abuse, a restricted medical use and a potential for severe dependence.
+Schedule II drugs are drugs that have a high potential for abuse, a restricted medical use, and a potential for severe dependence.
 The list includes opium, cocaine and methadone.

-Schedule III are substances that the Alabama legislature felt have less potential for abuse, an accepted medical use and a moderate to high dependence.
+Schedule III substances are substances that the Alabama legislature felt have less potential for abuse, an accepted medical use, and a moderate to high dependence.
 It includes amphetamines and lysergic acid.

 A law separate from the law defining certain schedules makes the possession of any synthetic drug, including spice, bath salts and synthetic cannabis, illegal.